Strategies for Span Labeling with Large Language Models: Conclusion

 \section{Conclusion}

-We identified and tested three major strategies for span labeling with LLMs and tested them on four span labeling tasks using state-of-the-art LLMs.
+We identified three major strategies for span labeling with LLMs and tested them on four span labeling tasks using state-of-the-art LLMs.
 Overall, the straightforward strategy of \cattag{} the spans with XML-like tags has the most consistent results.
-However, \catmatch{} strategies are more token-efficient and often competitive.
+However, \catmatch{} strategies are more token-efficient and competitive overall.
+The \catindex{} strategies can be competitive only if the input is enriched with indices.
 We proposed a new method, \textsc{\ourmethod{}}, that solves the alignment issue of \catmatch{} methods.
-On the tasks with multiple occurrences of same spans, \catindex{} with indexed input can minimize output post-processing while providing competitive performance.
 Future work might explore how to combine the advantages of individual methods and how prompting with different examples and instructions influences the efficiency of each method.